pweisenburger/dslparadise/README.md

-Apart from Slick, other libraries like [Scala-STM](http://nbronson.github.io/scala-stm/) and [Scala.Rx](http://github.com/lihaoyi/scala.rx) and have a similar necessity of passing around an implicit context.
+Apart from Slick, other libraries like [Scala-STM](http://nbronson.github.io/scala-stm/) and [Scala.Rx](http://github.com/lihaoyi/scala.rx) have a similar necessity of passing around an implicit context.
 They may have made different choices when faced with the dilemma above (Scala.Rx went with DynamicVariable, Scala-STM and Slick give a choice of dynamic or implicit) but all could have benefited from an